 How to enter

-THE NOMINATION PROCESS IS NOW CLOSED.
-THE DEADLINE WAS 12 AUGUST 2016.
+THE NOMINATION PROCESS IS NOW OPEN.
+THE DEADLINE IS FRIDAY 11 AUGUST.

 Nominations for Scottish Heritage Angel Awards can be made for individuals or groups.
 The winning individuals and/or groups are the ‘Angels’.
 However, we recognise that, in most cases, nominations will be made in connection with a heritage project of some kind.

-- Please read the Rules and Terms and Conditions before making your nomination.
+- Please read the Criteria and Guidance document and Terms and Conditions before making your nomination.

 - Download the Application Form.